JianingLi1225/Toronto_Homeless/README.md

-# Trends and Challenges in Toronto’s Homeless Population (2018-2024):Focus on Demographics and Chronic Homelessness
+# Trends and Challenges in Toronto’s Homeless Population (2018-2024): Middle-Aged Males Leading the Homeless Population with Continued Growth in Chronic Homelessness
 ## Overview

-This paper explores Toronto’s homeless population from 2018 to 2024, focusing on age, gender, and chronic homelessness trends.
-The data reveal a decline during the pandemic, followed by a rebound, with males and individuals aged 35-44 making up the majority.
-The number of chronically homeless also increased significantly.
-These findings highlight the need for targeted interventions to address chronic homelessness and improve housing policies.
+Toronto’s homeless population experienced changes between 2018 and 2024, with key trends in age, gender, and chronic homelessness.
+Using data from the Toronto Shelter System, this paper examines these trends and the effects of the COVID-19 pandemic.
+The results show that males aged 35-44 are the largest demographic, and the number of chronically homeless individuals has increased.
+Understanding these dynamics is essential for developing more effective policies to address homelessness and improve long-term housing stability.

 ## File Structure